Where to Buy a Pellet Heater in Hobart

 Address: 29 Channel Hwy, Kingston TAS 7050 | Phone: 03 6229 8911

-Here’s an interesting one – Clennetts stocks Piazzetta’s Superior range, though you won’t find this advertised online.
+Here’s one that most people wouldn’t expect – Clennetts Mitre 10 stocks Piazzetta’s Superior range, though you won’t find this advertised online.
 You’ll need to visit or call to see what’s currently available and get pricing information.
+Like Hunts Heating, Clennetts is also a recent newcomer to the pellet heater game, so keep that in mind when thinking about spare part availability and how and how long you’d have to wait to get your pellet heater serviced.

 Making the Right Choice

-Before settling on any particular retailer or model, spend some time understanding how pellet heaters fit into the broader heating landscape.
+Before settling on any particular retailer or model, if you are considering buying your first pellet heater and have never owned one before then spend some time understanding how pellet heaters fit into the broader heating landscape.
+Wood heaters and heat pumps are two other popular ways to stay warm in Tasmania but they all have pros and cons.
+Not everyone likes wood heaters and not everyone likes heat pumps.
 My comparison of pellet heater vs wood heater vs heat pump breaks down the pros and cons of each option.

-Running costs matter too.
+If you are a first time pellet heater owner to be then you may also want to look at how much pellet heaters cost to run.
 While pellet heaters sit somewhere in the middle of the heating cost spectrum, it’s worth understanding exactly what you’ll spend each winter.
-Check out how much does a pellet heater cost to run for the real numbers.
+Check out how much does a pellet heater cost to run for the real numbers to see what you’ll spend on wood pellets each year heating with a pellet heater.

 Where I’d Shop